 How have we done?

-Monash Investors has achieved it’s two target objectives (after fees), with volatility lower than investing in the equity market, as well as not losing capital in any financial year.
-Importantly, in times of market stress, the Fund has shown an ability to generate positive returns, or very small losses when compared to the overall performance of the market, which has assisted in compounding investor’s capital.
+Monash Investors has achieved it’s two target objectives (after fees), with volatility lower than investing in the equity market, as well as not losing capital over the medium term.

 |Since Fund inception |

 2 July 2012

 |Net After Fees Return (p.a.)||Volatility (p.a.)||Max Drawdown||Return||Return||Return||Return (p.a.)|